API Print Service

 Turn On the API Print Service

-1. In the Admin Console, select the Service Client where you want to configure the API Print Service.
+1. In the Admin Console, select the Service Agent where you want to configure the API Print Service.

 2. Select the Output Automation tab.

-3. Enter the Domain Nameof the Service Client you are using for Vasion Output.
+3. Enter the Domain Name of the Service Agent you are using for PrinterLogic Output.

 4. Scroll down to the API & IPP Print Service section and select Enable API Print Service.